weitongruan/weitongruan.github.io/python_related/an_example_on_using_matrix_operation_to_replace_for_loops.md

-### An example on how to use matrix operation to get rid of for loops
+### An example on using matrix operation to replace for loops

 Recently, I ran into a case where I was given a matrix `$A$` of size `$m \times n$` and another matrix `$B$` with the same size.